Sonarvaishnavi/CODTECH-Task-1./README.md

 - **Outlier Detection**: Identify outliers using Z-Score and IQR methods and visualize them with box plots.
 - **Correlation Analysis**: Calculate the correlation matrix and visualize it with a heatmap to identify relationships between features.
 - **Insight Generation**: Synthesize findings from the EDA to uncover key patterns, relationships, and potential predictors.

+### Technologies Used
+- **Python**: Programming language for data analysis and visualization.
+- **Pandas**: Data manipulation and analysis library.
+- **NumPy**: Numerical computing library for handling arrays and performing mathematical operations.
+- **Matplotlib**: Plotting library for creating static, animated, and interactive visualizations.
+- **SciPy**: Library for advanced statistical and mathematical operations (used for outlier detection with Z-Score).